kenb248/Creatures/README.md

 # Creatures

 Important
+  Download all files and make sure they are all saved to the same folder.
-  -The Creatures File contains all the different creature types which can be included.
+  The Creatures File contains all the different creature types which can be included.
   The world_input file must be formatted correctly for program to run.
   Press space to start the simulation

 Set_up_code File: